dcunited001/te-xel-io/app/posts/2015-02-21-workplace-bullying-part-one.md

 ### Brief list of examples of Paggro Behavior

-- **Manipulating the audience that witnesses behavior:** someone may antagonize you 1-on-1, then act like a concerned friend in front of everyone else.
+- **Manipulating the Audience that Witnesses Behavior:** someone may antagonize you 1-on-1, then act like a concerned friend in front of everyone else.
-- **Manipulating channels of communication:** email, text, in person, phone and chatroom.
+- **Manipulating Channels of Communication:** email, text, in person, phone and chatroom.
 A person will purposely paint a different picture across different mediums of communication.
 - **Willful Incompetence:** someone may agree to complete a task or help you out.
 Not really though.
 They just plan on convincing you to pursue inaction, so they can leave you out to dry later.
-- **Play to appearences:** they ignore the truth of actions and play to what *seems* to happen.
+- **Play to Appearences:** they ignore the truth of actions and play to what *seems* to happen.
 They play on the fears of your managers and your coworkers.
-- **Distort Perceptions:** this person even goes so far as to control appearances -- in fact, **this** is *where their power lies.* They will psychoanalyze you and mine your social media accounts for information they can distort.
+- **Distorting Perceptions:** this person even goes so far as to control appearances -- in fact, **this** is *where their power lies.* They will psychoanalyze you and mine your social media accounts for information they can distort.
 They abuse channels of communication to present you in the light of their choosing.
 Or maybe they task you with a Fool's Errand.
-- **Downplay your contributions:** this person will attempt to manipulate how your contributions are perceived.
+- **Downplay Your Contributions:** this person will attempt to manipulate how your contributions are perceived.
 They will make your victories seem like nothing and will draw attention to your failures.
-- **Lead you with false hope:** they'll play on your goals or dreams, promising complete bullshit that will never happen.
+- **Lead You with False Hope:** they'll play on your goals or dreams, promising complete bullshit that will never happen.
 This is particularly bad in the entertainment industry.

 ### Examples of manipulation through false hope

 > We've got some pretty big performances coming up.
 We could use your talent, you know.
 And all you have to do is stab your mentor in the back -- he's holding you back anyways.
 What the $#!@ did he ever do, anyways?

 > Hey, how would you like that shiny new promotion?
 Yes, the one with the corner office.
 We'll I'm going to need you to grab these chestnuts for me and they're totally in the fire.
 Yes, that's right.
 You'll need to be my catspaw.
-But I totally pinky swear, that promotion is yours.
+But I totally pinky swear; that promotion is yours.

 > There's going to be a Reality TV show and *you* could be on it!
 Don't mess it up for everyone!